The Fatal Wedding: Box office

 The Fatal Wedding was a big success at the box office in Sydney – the Governor General even attended a screening.
-It then played Melbourne and the rest of Australia and was very popular, launching the cinema careers of Longford and Lyell, as well as enabling producer Charles Cozens Spencer to establish a film studio at Rushcutter's Bay in Sydney.
+It then played Melbourne and the rest of Australia and was very popular, launching the cinema careers of Longford and Lyell, as well as enabling producer Cosens Spencer to establish a film studio at Rushcutter's Bay in Sydney.

 It was still screening in cinemas in 1914.

+Spencer sold the Queensland rights to E. J. Carroll for £5,000.

 Spencer reportedly made £5,000 from it.
 In 1922 Longford claimed the film made a profit of £16,000.

 Historical significance

 Longford later claimed the movie was the first domestic drama picture using interiors made in Australia.

 Some have also argued this film was the first to introduce the close up.
 Arthur Higgins backed this claim in the 1960s, saying it was he who suggested it.
 He said he was taking the usual long shot when he mentioned to Longford, "Ray, I think we'll move in closer for this shot."